alexlee22/indoor-tracking-blog/_posts/2016-05-17-Some-tips-on-thesis-writing.md

 Check out this link: ***The Thesis whisperer https://thesiswhisperer.com/***

 ### The conclusion
-•	The conclusion includes the writer’s final points o	It should recall the issues raised in the introduction and draw together the points made in the main body
+1. The conclusion includes the writer’s final points
+2. It should recall the issues raised in the introduction and draw together the points made in the main body
-•	And explain the overall significance of the conclusion. (what general points etc)
+3. And explain the overall significance of the conclusion. (what general points etc)
-•	Recalling the main points you went over
+4. Recalling the main points you went over

 # ADD SOME STYLE

-•	Writing is a very logical exercise, adding style to it will enhance clearness and power of convincing.
+1. Writing is a very logical exercise, adding style to it will enhance clearness and power of convincing.
-•	Phrases for the transition
+2. Phrases for the transition
-•	Phrases for emphasis
+3. Phrases for emphasis
-•	Phrases for counterpoints
+4. Phrases for counterpoints

 ### PHRASES FOR EMPHASIS

-•	Moreover(old English mate!)
+1. Moreover(old English mate!)
-•	In fact
+2. In fact
-•	Additionally
+3. Additionally
-•	For example
+4. For example
-•	In point of fact
+5. In point of fact
-•	As a matter of fact
+6. As a matter of fact
-•	Indeed
+7. Indeed
-•	extrapolated(this sounds cool, but use it carefully) Simple, and direct.
+8. Extrapolated(this sounds cool, but use it carefully) Simple, and direct.

 ### PHRASES FOR COUNTERPOINT

-•	Conversely
+1. Conversely
-•	On the other hand
+2. On the other hand
-•	However
+3. However
-•	Nevertheless
+4. Nevertheless
-•	Notwithstanding
+5. Notwithstanding
-•	Nonetheless
+6. Nonetheless
-•	Yet
+7. Yet
-•	Despite
+8. Despite
-•	Although
+9. Although
-•	Instead
+10. Instead

 It shows your argument

 ### Conclude writing

-•	Writing = logic + style
+1. Writing = logic + style
-•	You should always concentrate on the objectives
+2. You should always concentrate on the objectives
-•	Good writing skills needs a lot of READING and exercise
+3. Good writing skills needs a lot of READING and exercise
-•	Writing is important for, university assignments, exams Don’t forget about future work!
+4. Writing is important for, university assignments, exams
+5. Don’t forget about future work!

-# Further work: MOVEING FORWARD
+# MOVEING FORWARD
 I might check out Per Mollerup 'Wayshowing and wayfinding: Basic and interactive' Further work on MongoDB and reading the code. probably upload another post tonight with my progress.